Magpies swoop when nesting

-Magpies are protected throughout NSW under the National Parks and Wildlife Act 1974.
+Magpies are native birds protected by the Biodiversity Conservation Act 2016.
 This makes it against the law to kill the birds, collect their eggs, or harm their young.

 Parkes Shire Council has no powers to authorise or carry out the destruction of magpies and cannot discharge a firearm in the town limits.

 For most of the year magpies are not aggressive, but for four to six weeks during nesting they will often defend their territory vigorously.
 People walking past may be seen as 'invaders' of the territory, prompting the magpies to fly low and fast over the person, clacking their beaks as they pass overhead.

 The experience of a magpie attack can be quite alarming, but it is usually only a warning.

 Only occasionally will a bird actually strike the intruder on the head with its beak or claws.
 If this unusual behaviour persists, there are ways of reducing the risk of physical injury to humans.

 - Walk quickly and carefully away from the area, and avoid walking there when magpies are swooping.

 - Try to keep an eye on the magpie while walking carefully away.
 Magpies are less likely to swoop if you look at them.
 Alternatively, you can draw or sew a pair of eyes onto the back of a hat, and wear it when walking through the area.
 You can also try wearing your sunglasses on the back of your head.